Seagram Building: Design influence

 The Seagram Building's plaza was popular immediately when the building opened, being frequented by both office workers and tourists.
-In 1971, the plaza was the setting of a planning study by sociologist William H. Whyte, whose film Social Life of Small Urban Spaces, produced with the Municipal Art Society of New York (MAS), records the daily patterns of people socializing around the plaza.
+In 1971, the plaza was the setting of a planning study by sociologist William H. Whyte, whose film The Social Life of Small Urban Spaces, produced with the Municipal Art Society of New York (MAS), records the daily patterns of people socializing around the plaza.
 Whyte praised the plaza as allowing a sense of choice, in that patrons could lie down or sit on the ledges or steps, despite their relatively plain design.

 The plaza's presence helped influence the 1961 Zoning Resolution, a zoning ordinance that allowed New York City developers to increase their edifices' maximum floor areas in exchange for adding open space in front of their buildings.
 This was in sharp contrast to the "wedding cake" model of the 1916 Zoning Resolution, which had required setbacks at regular intervals.
 Even before the 1961 zoning codes had been implemented, some New York City buildings followed the Seagram's model of a slab behind a plaza, such as the Time–Life Building at 1271 Avenue of the Americas, the former Union Carbide Building at 270 Park Avenue, and the One Chase Manhattan Plaza building at 28 Liberty Street.
 20 acre of plazas were built in New York City in the decade after the zoning-code revision.

 Mies reused elements of the building's design in other cities, including Chicago's IBM Building and Baltimore's One Charles Center, as well as various unbuilt designs during the 1960s.
 Though Mies did not believe that the Seagram Building was especially different from his other designs, Paul Goldberger wrote in The New York Times in 1976 that the Seagram Building was one of "New York's most copied buildings", its design having been duplicated around the world.
 These structures included 270 Park Avenue and the Inland Steel Building, as well as Chicago's Richard J. Daley Center.
 A replica of the Seagram Building was constructed at the New York-New York Hotel and Casino in Paradise, Nevada.
 According to writer E. C. Relph, the design was "widely plagiari in various col and shapes by other architects", though Relph considered some of the other towers to be "devoid of interesting copies".

 In mid-2005, the Skyscraper Museum in Lower Manhattan asked 100 architects, builders, critics, engineers, historians, and scholars, among others, to choose their 10 favorites among 25 of the city's towers.
 The Seagram Building came in second place behind the Chrysler Building, with 76 respondents placing it on their ballots.